alonziltzer/upstream_home_assignment/README.md

 Upstream Home Assignment Pipeline
 =================================

-This project implements a Bronze data pipeline using PySpark for vehicle messages from an upstream API ,transforms the data, and create reports.
+This project implements a Bronze data pipeline using PySpark & Dagster for vehicle messages from an upstream API ,transforms the data, and create reports.

 Pipeline Details
 ----------------
-1. Bronze Stage
+1. Bronze:
    - Fetch raw data from API
    - Add `date` and `hour` columns from `timestamp`
    - Write partitioned parquet by date,hour `data_lake/Bronze`

-2. Silver Stage
+2. Silver:
    - read data from `data_lake/Bronze`
    - Remove trailing spaces in `manufacturer`
    - Remove null VINs